kormilitzin/the-signature-method-in-machine-learning/README.md

 ### Functions of the ESig package

-Main two transformations (log and full signature), are given by:
+Main two transformations (log and full signature) are given by:
 * `ts.stream2logsig(data, L)`
 * `ts.stream2sig(data, L)`

-where the function `ts.stream2sig(data, L)` receives two arguments, were `data` - is a numpy array (your data) of size `p x q` and as defined earlier `L` - the signature truncation level.
+where the functions receive two arguments, were `data` - is a numpy array (your data) of size `p x q` and as defined earlier `L` - the signature truncation level.

 The `esig package` contains a handy `help` option, which explains on the available methods.
 Briefly, they are: